coder/coder/docs/contributing/frontend.md

 ## Structure

-All the code related to the UI is inside the `site` folder and we defined a few conventions to help people to navigate through it.
+All the code related to the UI resides in the `site` folder.

 - **e2e** - End-to-end (E2E) tests
 - **src** - Source code